 Mullein Herbal Use and Medicinal Properties

-Great Mullein has been used as an alternative medicine for centuries, and in many countries throughout the world, the value of Mullein as a proven medicinal herb is now backed by scientific evidence.
-Some valuable constituents contained in Mullein are Coumarin and Hesperidin, they exhibit many healing abilities.
-Research indicates some of the uses as analgesic, antihistaminic, anti-inflammatory, anticancer, antioxidant, antiviral, bacteristat, cardio-depressant, estrogenic, fungicide, hypnotic, sedative and pesticide are valid.An infusion of Mullein leaf is taken internally in the treatment of a wide range of chest complaints and also to treat diarrhea and bleeding of the lungs and bowels.
+Great Mullein has been used as an alternative medicine for centuries.
+In many countries throughout the world, the value of Mullein as a proven medicinal herb is now backed by scientific evidence.
+Some valuable constituents contained in Mullein are Coumarin and Hesperidin, which exhibit many healing abilities.
+Research indicates some of the uses as an analgesic, antihistaminic, anti-inflammatory, anticancer, antioxidant, antiviral, bacteristatic, cardio-depressant, estrogenic, fungicide, hypnotic, sedative and pesticide are valid.An infusion of Mullein leaf is taken internally in the treatment of a wide range of chest complaints and also to treat diarrhea and bleeding of the lungs and bowels.
 The leaves, root, and the flowers are anodyne, anti-inflammatory, antiseptic, antispasmodic, astringent, demulcent, diuretic, emollient, expectorant, nervine, and vulnerary.

 Mullein oil is a very medicinal and valuable destroyer of disease germs.
-An infusion of the flowers in olive oil is used as earache drops, or as a local application in the treatment of piles and other mucous membrane inflammations.
-This infusion is a strong antibacterial.
+An infusion of the flowers in olive oil is used for earache drops, or as a local application in the treatment of piles and other mucous membrane inflammations.
+Mullein infusion is considered a strong antibacterial by herbalists.
 The oil being used to treat gum and mouth ulcers is very effective.
-A decoction of the roots is used to alleviate toothache and also relieve cramps and convulsions.
+A decoction of Mullein root is used to alleviate toothache and also relieve cramps and convulsions.
 It is also used in alternative medicine for the treatment of migraine headaches accompanied with oppression of the ear.

-The whole plant possess slightly sedative and narcotic properties.
-The seeds are considered toxic.
+The whole Mullein plant possesses slightly sedative and narcotic properties.
+Mullein seeds are considered toxic.
 They have been historically used as a narcotic and also contain saponins.

 The dried leaves are sometimes smoked to relieve the irritation of the respiratory mucus membranes, and the hacking cough of consumption.
 They can be employed with equal benefit when made into cigarettes, for asthma and spasmodic coughs in general.
 Externally, a medicinal poultice of the leaves is applied to sunburn, ulcers, tumors and piles.